Real Room LightingReal Room Lighting

 • Check lux drop (<5% = stable)

-• Confirm dB levels (<35 dBC for quiet environments)
+• Confirm dB levels (<35 dBC for quiet environments) For cramped dining rooms, these quiet food lighting kits keep fan noise under control without sacrificing color accuracy.

 If lux dips >8%, battery is signaling low.
 Swap packs before color shifts.
 Never wait for amber lights.